rthomas29/rak-blog/content/posts/dont-await-all-the-things.md

 1. The caller won't have full flexibility when handling errors.
 2. Unnecessary implicit Promise!

-If we `await` for `this.auth.signInWithEmailAndPassword(email, password)` here, we remove some flexibility for the caller to handle any potential errors in the way that they decide to.
-What I mean is that even if we decide to handle errors within the `this.auth.signInWithEmailAndPassword(email, password)` itself, any consumers of the Firebase class will have to adhere to that specific type of error handling.
-If we instead return `this.auth.signInWithEmailAndPassword(email, password)` from the Firebase class method, we keep the function pure and give the caller full flexibility when it relates to how they want to handle errors.
+If we wrote our Firebase class methods like this, any consumers of the Firebase class methods will have to adhere to this specific type of error handling.
+If we instead return `this.auth.signInWithEmailAndPassword(email, password)`, which itself returns a `Promise`, we keep our class method pure and give the caller full flexibility regarding how they want to handle potential errors.

-This was a thought that has been rolling around in my head for the past couple days, so I decided to write about it.
+This was a thought that has been rolling around in my head for the past couple days so I decided to write about it.
 If I missed something, or worded something poorly, please feel free to comment and let me know 😊